akliek/42HN_minishell/README.md

             • ctrl-C
             • ctrl-D
             • ctrl-\
-      - Other commads works only with default inputs
+      - Other commads work only with default inputs
 ```